Henry-Research/EFEMP1_GTEx_eQTL/StepByStep_guide.md

 a.
 Create a new collumn called "Duplicate Filtering"

 b.
+Insert the excel code "=IF(COUNTIFS($S:$S, S6, $K:$K, K6) = 1, "Unique", IF(COUNTIFS($S$2:S6, S6, $K$2:K6, K6) = 1, "Duplicate representer", "Duplicate"))" into the "Duplicate Filtering" collumn

+This code labels the string in the "GTEx Format" Colummn (S) as unique, Duplicate, or as a duplicate repsentor (Duplicate representor is a representive string from a group of duplicates).
+It then also filters the "GWAS" mapped trait collumn" (K) to see if the mapped trait is the same or distinct.
+This filter ensures that the same chromosome postions and reference alleles but distinct mapped traits are not filtered out further down the pipeline.

+### 9: Creating a second duplication filtering collumn

+a.
+Create a anew collumn called "Control Filtering"

-Insert the excel code "=IF(COUNTIF($S:$S, S6) = 1, "Unique", IF(COUNTIF($S$2:S6, S6) = 1, "Duplicate representer", "Duplicate"))" into the "Duplicate Filtering" collumn
+b.
+Insert the excel code "=IF(COUNTIF($S:$S, S2) = 1, "Unique", IF(COUNTIF($S$2:S2, S2) = 1, "Duplicate representer", "Duplicate"))" into the "Control Filtering" collumn

-This code labels the string in the "GTEx Format" Colummn as unique, Duplicate, or as a duplicate repsentor.
-Duplicate representor is a representive string from a group of duplicates.
+This code labels the string in the "GTEx Format" Colummn (S) as unique, Duplicate, or as a duplicate repsentor (Duplicate representor is a representive string from a group of duplicates).
+Unlike the "Duplication filtering" collumn it does filter for traits.

-### Step 9: Filtering process
+### Step 10: Filtering process

 a.
 Convert all tables across all sheets to a range via Table > Convert to Range.